buildtesters/buildtest/docs/installing_buildtest.rst

     # CSH users
     $ source setup.csh

-We have enabled tab completion of buildtest arguments using `argcomplete <https://kislyuk.github.io/argcomplete/>`_ library.
-Upon sourcing the setup script you can use the tab completion with any buildtest arguments.

-You may want to create an isolated python environment of choice depending on your preference you can use any of the following
+You may want to create an isolated python environment of choice depending on your preference you can use any of the following:

 - `virtualenv <https://virtualenv.pypa.io/en/latest/>`_